Coinbase Review 2025: Still the Best Exchange for Beginners?

 While Coinbase doesn’t have Binance’s 350+ coins, their selection is carefully curated:

-- Quality over Quantity: 200+ vetted cryptocurrencies
+- 200+ vetted cryptocurrencies

-- New Listings: Regular additions of promising projects
+- Regular new listings of promising projects

 Trading Features:

-- No copy trading features
+- Spot trading

 Recent earnings: